Roseland Parc offered me independence and freedom.Copy link

 Pat Hodson lived in a two-bedroom cottage overlooking the sea in Fowey.
-She had a large garden with open fires but when her neighbours offered to buy her property, she decided to take the opportunity and move to a less demanding and more secure environment.
+She had a large garden with open fires but when her neighbours offered to buy her property, she decided to take the opportunity.

 “I looked at other retirement village providers in Cornwall but felt that Roseland Parc was beautifully located in Tregony and was well designed with lots of space, lovely gardens and offered easy access to the Roseland Peninsula, Truro, and St Austell.